Battle of Glen Shiel

-The Battle of Glen Shiel (Note: Blàr Ghleann Seile) took place on 10 June 1719 in the Scottish Highlands, during the Jacobite rising of 1719.
-A Jacobite army composed of Highland levies and Spanish marines was defeated by British government troops.
+The Battle of Glen Shiel, (Note: Blàr Ghleann Seile) 10 June 1719, was the decisive military engagement of the Jacobite rising of 1719.
+Fought near Glen Shiel in the Scottish Highlands, a Jacobite army composed of Highland levies and Spanish marines was defeated by British government troops.

-The Rising was backed by Spain, then engaged in the 1718–1720 War of the Quadruple Alliance with Britain.
-Originally intended to support a landing in south-west England, which was cancelled several weeks earlier, its failure was seen as having fatally damaged the Jacobite cause.
+The rebellion was backed by Spain, then engaged in the 1718–1720 War of the Quadruple Alliance with Britain.
+Originally intended only as a diversion for a landing in south-west England which was cancelled several weeks earlier, its failure was seen as having fatally damaged the Jacobite cause.

 The battlefield is now included in the Inventory of Historic Battlefields in Scotland, and protected by Historic Scotland.

 Background

-When the War of the Spanish Succession ended in 1713, Spain lost its Italian possessions of Sicily and Sardinia, and their recovery was a priority for Giulio Alberoni, the Chief Minister.
-Sardinia was reoccupied in 1717 but when they landed on Sicily in July 1718, the Royal Navy destroyed the Spanish fleet at the Battle of Cape Passaro, beginning the War of the Quadruple Alliance.
+Under the terms of Peace of Utrecht that ended the War of the Spanish Succession in 1713, Spain lost Sicily and Sardinia.
+Their recovery was a priority for the Italian-born Spanish chief minister, Giulio Alberoni, who successfully reoccupied Sardinia in 1717.
+However, when Spanish troops landed on Sicily in July 1718, the Royal Navy destroyed their fleet at the Battle of Cape Passaro, beginning the War of the Quadruple Alliance.

-To divert British resources from the Mediterranean, Alberoni devised a plan for 7,000 Spanish troops to land in south-west England, march on London and restore James Stuart.
-Historians question how serious he was; since Alberoni was one of the few contemporary statesmen with experience of amphibious operations, he was well aware of how unlikely this was.
-Cape Passaro demonstrated the Royal Navy's power in far less favourable circumstances, which meant the Spanish fleet was unlikely to even reach England, let alone be allowed to disembark large numbers of troops.
-When the Spanish fleet finally left Cádiz in March, it was battered by a ferocious storm, and took refuge in Coruña, where it remained.
+To divert British resources from the Mediterranean, Alberoni planned to land 7,000 Spanish troops in South West England and restore James Stuart.
+Historians generally suggest this was more of a threat than a serious proposition.
+As one of the few contemporary statesmen with experience of amphibious operations, Alberoni knew the Royal Navy was unlikely to allow the Spanish fleet to reach England, let alone disembark large numbers of troops.
+When the Spanish fleet finally left Cádiz in March, a ferocious storm forced it into A Coruña, where it remained.

-The plan included a simultaneous rising in Scotland, whose purpose was to capture the port of Inverness, and allow a Swedish expeditionary force to disembark.
+The plan included a simultaneous rising in Scotland to capture the port of Inverness, and allow a Swedish expeditionary force to disembark.
 Driven by Charles XII of Sweden's dispute with Hanover, it shows the complexity caused by its ruler George I also being British monarch.
 Charles died in November 1718, ending any hope of Swedish support, and thus the entire purpose of the Scottish uprising.